tjcchen/tjcchen/README.md

 ### Hi there 👋

-We are currently building our **IELTS speaking** product.
+We are currently building our **IELTS speaking** product with the latest AI technology.

 If you are a potential/real test taker or interested, please give it a try!

-Any suggestion or feedback warmly welcomed.
+Any suggestion or feedback is warmly welcomed.
 Reach out to us by: support@ieltsduck.com

 **IELTS Duck**: https://ieltsduck.com